-Business health insurance—also known as group health insurance—is one of the most valuable benefits employers can offer.
+Business health insurance—also known as Group Health Insurance—is one of the most valuable benefits employers can offer.
 It helps attract and retain talent, improves employee well-being, and may provide tax advantages for businesses.
 In this guide, we’ll break down exactly how business health insurance works, what your legal responsibilities are, and how to choose the right plan for your company.

 1- What is Business Health Insurance?